-In 2000, the Lee’s Summit Police Department sought a more effective method of delivering mental health services to those suffering from mental illness, known as Consumers.
-The police department was spending an inordinate amount of time on calls-for-service and repeated contacts with consumers.
+In 2000, the Lee’s Summit Police Department sought a more effective method of delivering mental health services to those persons who struggle with mental health issues.
+The police department was spending an inordinate amount of time on calls-for-service and repeated contacts with these persons.

 As a result, the Lee’s Summit Police Department partnered with ReDiscover Mental Health and the National Alliance of the Mentally Ill-Kansas City Chapter (NAMI-KC) in order to initiate a Crisis Intervention Team (CIT) Program.
 At the time, this was the first CIT program in the State of Missouri.
 Soon thereafter, these organizations formed the Mid-America Crisis Intervention Team in the Kansas City, Missouri Metropolitan Area.

 The partners chose to model the Memphis Police Department’s CIT program for several reasons:

 - It had a mobile crisis component